astrowp/docs/portfolio-theme.md

 ![image](https://github.com/astrowp/docs/assets/170225022/abf30806-15af-44d5-858a-c0104ef70beb)

 The Portfolio theme [(demo link here)](https://portfolio-theme-demo.astrowp.com/) is created almost entirely with WordPress posts.
+Posts assigned in the /posts/ category will become *posts*, and posts assigned in /projects/ will become *projects*.

 Here is everything you need to know about configuring, customizing and styling this theme.

 ## Config Files